Understanding Florida Divorce Law

-The divorce process, filing for divorce and getting divorce advice
+The divorce process, filing for divorce and getting divorce advice in Lakeland and Sebring

 The first step in the divorce process is filing for divorce in Florida.
 You or your divorce attorney can obtain a dissolution of marriage form and, once submitted, the process begins.
 You must gather information to complete this petition, mostly personal data that includes the following:

 - Full names and complete contact information for both parties

 - Full name(s), age(s), and school year(s) for any child(ren) involved